 Take your time to get your new pair of Panta's to fit perfectly.

 You need the right amount of tension to keep sandals locked in place.
 Most people like to wear our sandals pretty tight but this takes some getting used to.
-Try to find the tension where they're tight but you're not getting discomfort in the crevices in between your first and second toe.
-Work around the sandal from toe-strap to heel to fastener, pulling the slack through to get the right tension.
+Try to find the tension where they're tight but you're not getting discomfort between your first and second toe.
+Work around the sandal from toe loop to heel loop to instep loop, pulling the slack through to get the right tension.

 BACK AND FORTH ADJUSTMENTS

 You'll know you're positioned too far forward when you can feel the sandals front edge when you're running, or when you're landing on the 'thong' between your toes, which will probably feel uncomfortably between your toes.
 You'll need to create a bit more room in the heel loop.
 Start by wiggling a small length of strapping; say about half a centimeter, through the slots in the sole from the instep loop to the heel loop.
 You're too far back when you feel the edge of the sandal between your heel when walking.
 If that's the case, make the heel loop smaller and the instep- and toe loop bigger.